Frosty's HVAC

 May — Summer Readiness

 What to do: DFW typically hits its first 90°F+ day in late April or early May.
-Your AC should be tuned, your filter fresh, and your thermostat set.
+Your AC should be tuned, your filter fresh, and your thermostat programmed.
 This is your last chance for non-emergency maintenance before the summer rush.

 Homeowner tasks: